PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 12:21:47
+Last updated: 2024-04-05 12:22:23
-Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar
+Random Quote: When life gives you lemonade, make lemons.
+Life will be all like, "What?!" - Phil Dunphy